What EfficientMobilizationCan Mean for Your Patients

 • For transplanted patients in the Phase 3 studies, time to neutrophil and platelet engraftment and graft durability were similar across the treatment groups2

-Mozobil + G-CSF Has an Established Safety Profile2-4
+Mozobil + Filgrastim Has an Established Safety Profile2-4

 Mozobil 1

-Adverse Reactions in ≥10% of Patients With NHL and MM Receiving Mozobil + G-CSF or Placebo + G-CSF During HSC Mobilization and Apheresis2
+Adverse Reactions in ≥10% of Patients With NHL and MM Receiving Mozobil + Filgrastim or Placebo + filgrastim During HSC Mobilization and Apheresis2

 *Grades based on criteria from the World Health Organization.